 You Should Expect a Lot of Resistance Coming to Our Grief Recovery Center

 Telling your child that he or she needs to see a therapist is not an easy thing.
 They may have a lot of anxiety and stress being told that their mom and dad need to take them to see someone in regards to their behavior.
 Or, your child may already seem irritable because of some difficulties they are going through such as family transitions, school conflicts, and taking control of their own emotions; regardless, kids are very sensitive to changes and seeing a stranger for these feelings of anxiousness is the last thing they want to do.

-It’s common to receive a lot of resistance when you talk to your children about seeing a therapist in Houston at our Grief Recovery Center for the very first time.
+It’s common to receive a lot of resistance when you talk to your children about seeing a therapist at our Grief Recovery Center in Houston, TX for the very first time.
 Your job, as the parent, is to help them feel reassured despite their heightened fears of not knowing what to expect, as well as encouraging your child that they aren’t sick or bad kids.
 Even if your child is acting out and behaving out of the norm, it is important to remember that the act does not define the individual.

 The Length of Support Needed May Vary

 There is no definitive timeline to how long your child will need to see our therapists at the Grief Recovery Center.
 Depending on the issues your child is struggling with, the total number of visits required for you to see progress can be discussed during the initial interview.

 Your presence and your involvement as the parent is vital in sticking to the agreed upon timeline to recovery, or having signs of progress.
 When you collaborate with our professional staffs in helping your child get through the hurdles they are going through, the chances of seeing faster improvements may increase while the chances of regression may minimize.